-- A child with special educational needs should have their needs met. - The special educational needs of children will normally be met in mainstream schools or settings. - The views of the child should be sought and taken into account. - Parents have a vital role to play in supporting their child's education. - Children with special educational needs should be offered full access to a broad, balanced and relevant education, including an appropriate curriculum for the foundation stage and the National Curriculum. - To monitor provision and progress met.
+- A child with special educational needs & disabilities should have their needs met. - The special educational needs of children will normally be met in mainstream schools or settings. - The views of the child should be sought and taken into account. - Parents have a vital role to play in supporting their child's education.

+- Children with special educational needs should be offered full access to a broad, balanced and relevant education, including an appropriate curriculum for the foundation stage and the National Curriculum. - Monitoring provision and progress met by the student.